 10 km from Vanimo lies the Lido Village pointbreak.
-Lido Rights can get really vertical and can be surfed between 1-2.5m.
-Lido Lefts is one of the most consistent waves in PNG and is usually surfed every afternoon even when the NW winds pick up.
+Lido Rights can get really vertical and it can be surfed between 3-10ft.
+Lido Lefts is one of the most consistent waves in PNG and it is usually surfed every afternoon even when the NW winds start to blow.
 In Vanimo, the only natural harbor in the province, there is Logs, a right next to a pier or the left of Jailbreak, surprisingly opposite the prison.
-The coastal plain widens to the east and swamps are created inland from Sassano Lagoon, where sand banks are said to form outside the mouth of the river offering some good surfable waves.
-It was here that the epicenter of a 7.1 Richter scale earthquake struck in 1998.
+The coastal plain widens to the east and swamps are created inland from Sassano Lagoon, where sandbars are said to form outside the rivermouth offering some good surfable waves.
+It was here that a powerful earthquale of magnitude 7.1 on the Richter Scale struck in 1998.
 The subsequent tsunami (10m) destroyed this area, killing 700 people and leaving hundreds of people homeless.
 Aitape is the largest settlement in Saudaun with 25,000 people and the largest Catholic station.
 Outside the point, covered by the harbor, there is a very nice left that rotates for 75m above the reef: the best condition for this spot is at medium-low tide.
 Aitape is connected by a rough coastal road with the large province of East Sepik.
 The Sepik River is the heart of the province, but regular floods limit the use of nearby land. offshore islands, including Tarawai and Muschu, can create good waves but are only accessible by boat (such as Cape Barabar).
 Returning to land, follow the signs of the Karawop Plantation, and you will come to fun and enveloping lefts.
-Wewak Point is a safe left reefbreak that is easy to control from the city, cooing at low tide and softer at high tide.
-The Wharf, also known as Mission Point, is difficult to reach due to the shallow external reef that rises 1km from the shore (overlooking the private property of the Sepik International Hotel).
+Wewak Point is a safe left reefbreak that it is easy to control from the city, cooing at low tide and softer at high tide.
+The Wharf, also known as Mission Point, is difficult to reach due to the shallow external reef that rises 1km from the shorebreak (overlooking the private property of the Sepik International Hotel).
 Traveling east check out Moem Point, a quiet right-hand reefbreak.
 If it is flat drive further towards Forok Point, a very constant right-hand pointbreak that works in all tides.

 Tariff per person, starting from: